-Heart of Midlothian v Rangers
+Clinical Rangers earn win at Hearts

 Post update

+Attempt saved.
+Taylor Moore (Heart of Midlothian) header from the centre of the box is saved in the centre of the goal.
+Assisted by Barrie McKay with a cross.

+Attempt saved.
+Liam Boyce (Heart of Midlothian) right footed shot from the right side of the six yard box is saved in the bottom right corner.

-Corner, Rangers.
-Conceded by Craig Halkett.
+Corner, Heart of Midlothian.
+Conceded by Allan McGregor.

+Attempt saved.
+Ben Woodburn (Heart of Midlothian) right footed shot from outside the box is saved in the bottom right corner.

 - Call of Duty or Battlefield with Bukayo Saka: The England star talks gaming on Press X to Continue